 I have to lead this Action Audit with a note: I consider myself a expert when it comes to Dirt Rally.
 I am writing this from the perspective of someone who takes rally simulation relatively seriously.
 If am harsh on certain aspects of the series, it is because I view it from the perspective of a more “hardcore” player.
 I completely understand some people may not agree with my perspective on different aspects of the Dirt series.

 Dirt Rally 2.0 (DR2) was released on February 26th, 2019.
 Its predecessor, Dirt 4, was an odd mix of simulation & arcade mechanics, abandoning the more “hardcore” aspects of the original Dirt Rally.
 It seemed, at least for a while, that Codemasters had decided to forgo the sim-oriented Dirt Rally and instead were going to concentrate on the mainline Dirt series.
 Dirt 4 was well received by most games media critics, but that praise didn’t seem to stick when it got into the hands of the general public.
 Long story short, Dirt 4 was criticized by the general public (66% on Steam) for some odd design choices and what felt like an identity crisis.
 It wasn’t a great sim game and it wasn’t a great arcade game.
-When Dirt Rally 2.0 was announced on September 26th, 2018, a rally sim fans exhaled a sigh of relief.
-It looked like Codemasters was going back to the formula that made Dirt Rally the best, and most brutal, rally simulator on the market.
+When Dirt Rally 2.0 was announced on September 26th, 2018, rally sim fans exhaled a sigh of relief.
+It looked like Codemasters was going back to the formula that made Dirt Rally the best, and most rewarding, rally simulator on the market.

 I’ve played Dirt Rally 2.0 for about 30 hours (at the time of writing).
 I have a handle on its physics engine.
 I understand the different modes and features.
 I made sure to test as many vehicles as I reasonably could.
 The only question that now remains is: Does Dirt Rally 2.0 properly succeed Dirt Rally, in being a proper, “hardcore”, rally simulation?
 The answer to that question is…yes…with some exceptions.